ridakhan2811/Parkinson_Detection_Multimodal/README.md

 ## 🧑‍💼 Mentorship

-Developed as part of internship at **ProWall Technology Pvt.
+Developed as part of internship at **ProWorld Technology Pvt.
 Ltd.**
 Under the guidance of **Gokul Sir** – CEO & Project Mentor